 Apple says that the driver’s dual-neodymium ring magnet motor minimizes total harmonic distortion across the entire audible range.
 This results in clearer audio playback even at high volumes.

-Audio equipment can range from hundreds to thousands of dollars with no clear upper limit.
+Audio equipment can range from hundreds to thousands of dollars with no apparent upper limit.
 Apple has targeted a pricey but reachable price point for consumers.

 AirPods Max Review

-In AppleInsider's review, we gave AirPods Max 4 out of 5 stars.
-We balked at the high price and but believe it could still be worth it for those who are immersed in the Apple product ecosystem.
+In AppleInsider's AirPods Max review, we gave them 4 out of 5 stars.
+The high price may deter most, but the headphones are still an excellent choice for those immersed in Apple's ecosystem.

 AirPods Max have one of the most bespoke designs ever created for a set of headphones.
 The top portion of the headphones is made of stainless steel before being coated with a premium soft-touch material akin to silicone.
-The canopy is made from a proprietary mesh that is designed to wrest just atop your head.
+The canopy is made from a proprietary mesh designed to rest just atop your head.

 We don't mind the ear pads' mesh fabric but aren't sure everyone will.
 Leather is more typical on high-end headphones, but we know that isn't everyone's cup of tea, either.
 Leather can get quite warm in the summer months, while the mesh is more comfortable year-round.
-It wouldn't be surprising to see third-parties launch their own replacement leather cushions.
-If that does come to fruition, it would be great to have swappable replacements handy.
+It wouldn't be surprising to see third parties launch their own replacement leather cushions.

 Many people have strong feelings about the origami fabric that is the AirPods Max Smart Case.
 We won't go as far as to say we hate it, but certainly, more could be done.
 It comes off as different for the sake of being different and winds up sacrificing functionality and practicality.